Sprint Review & Retrospective

 Each sprint ends with a sprint review and sprint retrospective.
 Both of these components occur on the last day of the sprint.
 The sprint review is focused on the product increment created during the sprint.
 It starts with a customer review and demonstration and ends with discussion and updates to the product backlog and release plan.
 The sprint retrospective is focused on how the team worked together during the sprint.

-The duration of the meetings vary.
+The duration of the meetings varies.
 For each week of sprint duration, apply one hour of meeting time for the sprint review.
 For the retrospective, apply .75 hours (45 minutes) for each week of sprint duration.
 For example, a 30-day sprint would result in a four-hour review and a three-hour retrospective.
 A two-week sprint would result in a two-hour review and a one-and-a-half hour retrospective.
 Additionally, the team should spend no more than one hour preparing for the review.

 Elements of the Sprint Review

 The sprint review occurs on the last day of the sprint.
 The purpose of the meeting is for the team to show the customers and stakeholders the work they have accomplished over the sprint so that the entire Scrum team can receive feedback to fine-tune the product backlog and release plan.
 The meeting is facilitated by the product owner but it is not uncommon to have the developers or delivery people run the meeting.
 The customers should be reviewing the following data:

 - The work the team committed to delivering